Office: TMH 222

 When we describe Britain, is it a distinctly modern nation or a deeply traditional society?
 To what extent should modern British history be regarded as a story of decline?
 What role does Britain seek in the world today?
 This course addresses all of these questions by examining the history of imperial Britain from the early nineteenth century to the present day.
 Over the semester, students analyze the cultural and intellectual foundations of modern British society through a wide variety of historical sources, including literature, music, and film.
 Through lectures, presentations, and class discussions, students come to identify and understand the broader historical narratives used to explain British history as well as the stakes behind those narratives.

-If we were to go by news headlines alone, “Africa” (all 54 modern-day nations) is a place of famine, disease, warfare, and corruption – and not much else.
+If we were to go by news headlines alone, Africa is a place of famine, disease, warfare, and corruption – and not much else.
 The primary goal of this course is to put those headlines in their appropriate context and to add alongside them the everyday experiences of family, work, and entertainment that the typical news pieces tend to skip.
 The course presents a chronological narrative of sub-Saharan Africa from the beginning of the nineteenth century until the present day.
 Within that narrative, the course schedule comprises three sections.
-In the first month of the course, we will focus on sources for the study of African history, such as artifacts, oral traditions, or written texts.
+In the first month of the course, we will focus on sources for the study of African history, whether they are artifacts, oral traditions, or written texts.
 The second section of the course examines the historiographical trends, or the history of how scholars have approached the study of African history.
 Then in the final section of the course we will analyze how the study of African history has been and can be used to think about some of the questions often raised about Africa today.

 HIST 4399: Senior Research Seminar – Politics, Society, and Culture in Britain, 1914-1997